runtechx/oss-stack/README.md

-├── guides/        # Hands-on guides for learning and operating the stack ├── scripts/       # Deployment scripts for AlmaLinux 10+ ├── labs/          # Lab files for testing the stack ├── blocklists/    # Domain and IP blocklists to help you reinforce your systems protection └── assets/        # Images, diagrams, and other misc files
+├── guides/        # Hands-on guides for learning and operating the stack ├── scripts/       # Deployment scripts for AlmaLinux 10+ ├── labs/          # Lab files for testing the stack └── assets/        # Images, diagrams, and other misc files
 ```